Biology

 BIOL 358 Forensic Genetics: Math Matters (Units: 4)

-Prerequisites: Restricted to Biology, Chemistry, Mathematics, and Computer Science majors with sophomore standing or above; BIOL 230 with a grade of C- or better and MATH 199; or consent of the instructor.
+Prerequisites: Restricted to Biology, Chemistry, Mathematics, and Computer Science majors with sophomore standing or above; BIOL 230 with a grade of C- or better and MATH 199; or permission of the instructor.

 BIOL 360 Cancer Biology (Units: 3)

-Prerequisites for BIOL 760: Graduate standing; coursework in cell or molecular biology; or consent of the instructor.
+Prerequisites for BIOL 760: Graduate standing; coursework in cell or molecular biology; or permission of the instructor.

-Prerequisites for BIOL 360: Upper-division standing; BIOL 350 and BIOL 355; GPA of 3.0 or better, or consent of the instructor.
+Prerequisites for BIOL 360: Upper-division standing; BIOL 350* and BIOL 355*; GPA of 3.0 or better, or permission of the instructor.

 (BIOL 760/BIOL 360 is a paired course offering.
 Students who complete the course at one level may not repeat the course at the other level.)